VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 # Defining aggregates in the domain model

 In Domain-driven Design, an **Aggregate** defines a consistency boundary.
-Typically, in when you implement the CQRS pattern, the classes in the write-model define your aggregates.
+Typically, when you implement the CQRS pattern, the classes in the write-model define your aggregates.
 Aggregates are the recipients of **Commands**, and are units of persistence.
 After an aggregate instance has processed a command and its state has changed, the system